 We fall into our annual Sunday School Open House every autumn.
 It is during this event that we invite our parents, congregation, and community to join us in the celebration of our Sunday school.
 We share songs, skits, art, and our studies with all those attending.

-Every year our Sunday school students have been encouraged to support community groups with donations ranging from hats and gloves for the members of Friendship House, clothing and food for the United Neighborhood Centers, support of the Ronald McDonald House of Scranton as well as the Angel Tree project for United Cerebral Palsy.
+Every year our Sunday school students have been encouraged to support various community groups with donations.
+These efforts have included collecting hats and gloves for the members of Friendship House, collecting clothing and food for the United Neighborhood Centers, support of the Ronald McDonald House of Scranton, as well as supporting the Angel Tree project for United Cerebral Palsy.

-- Click here to view our Child Protection Policy
+- Follow this link to view our Child Protection Policy.

 Sunday Morning Adult Forum

-The Adult Forum gathers at the parish house for refreshments between 9:00 and 9:15 AM on Sunday mornings (September – May).
-The class sessions follow at 9:15 AM and conclude at 10:15 AM.
+The Adult Forum gathers in the conference room in the parish center for refreshments between 9:15 and 9:30 AM on Sunday mornings (September – May).
+The class sessions follow at 9:30 AM and conclude at 10:15 AM.

 Leadership of the forum rotates depending on the interests of the group.
 If you are interested in some robust conversation about the bible, our faith, our denomination, and our church, then the Adult Forum is the place for you.
-This is a small group setting and very informal, so we invite you to relax and try it out.
+This is a very friendly and supportive small group setting, and very informal; so we invite you to relax and try it out.

 Confirmation is a pastoral and educational ministry of the church which helps the baptized child through word and sacrament to identify more deeply with the Christian community and participate more fully in its mission.